Dehwari language: Influence on Brahui

 Dehwari was introduced to the Brahui in the seventeenth century and the modern-day language uses many Dehwari loanwords in its vocabulary.

 Brahui influence

-In turn, Brahui has heavily influenced the language, which has made Dehwari a Persian dialect under heavy Brahui influence.
+In turn, Brahui has heavily influenced the language, which has made Dehwari a Persian dialect containing heavy Brahui (Dravidian) adstratum.
 This has made Dehwari speakers bilingual in both Dehwari and Brahui, and some in Balochi, Urdu, and even English.

 Drop in Speakers

 The drop of speakers in Dehwari was recorded in the 1921 Indian Census, with Pashto facing the same consequences in Kalat and Mastung.
 And in the 1931 Indian Census, the Dehwari population outside of Kalat and Mastung was only 1,795.